 |Monthly fee with retail package||$78||$128||$348|

-Transaction and Credit Card Fees
+Shopify Transaction Fees and Credit Card Rates

 Shopify deducts a percentage of each sale as ‘transaction fees’ if you’re using a third-party payment gateway.
 The percentage it deducts will vary depend on the price plan you choose:

 If you choose Shopify Payments as your payment gateway, you can avoid the above-mentioned transaction fees, and get lower credit card rates as well: